LorenFrankLab/spyglass/docs/src/ForDevelopers/Management.md

 Additionally, there are periphery tables such as `IntervalList` which are used to store entries created by downstream tables.
-These entries are not automatically deleted when the downstream entry is removed,
+These entries are not automatically deleted when the downstream entry is removed.
+To minimize interference with ongoing user entry creation, we recommend running these cleanups on a less frequent basis (e.g. weekly).

 To remove orphaned files and entries, we run the following commands in our cron jobs: